shenaltissera/mern_student/Readme.md

 └── LICENSE
 ```

-- The `client` directory contains the React frontend code, including components, pages, and application logic.
+- The `frontend` directory contains the React frontend code, including components, pages, and application logic.

-- The `server` directory contains the Node.js and Express backend code responsible for handling API requests, database interactions, and authentication.
+- The `backend` directory contains the Node.js and Express backend code responsible for handling API requests, database interactions, and authentication.

 - The `.env.example` file serves as a template for environment variables needed to configure the application.
 Rename it to `.env` and provide your own values.